Beer and Breastfeeding

 1. Lactogenic foods list: This is a list of actual foods such as millet, barley, oatmeal, almonds and much more.

 3. Mothers milk tea: The herbs in mother's milk herbal tea, contain phytoestrogens and this substance imitates female lactation hormones.

 6. Taking Domperidone: Domperidone increases milk production by stimulating the production of prolactin, which is secreted by the pituitary gland in the brain.

 1. Breast compression: A gentle squeezing technique used to keep the milk flowing into a baby’s mouth.

 2. Babywearing: Allowing a baby full access to the breast.
 It is especially great for establishing a milk supply.

 Before using these to increase supply, a mother should make sure that she actually has a low milk supply.
-Read our page on “is baby getting in enough milk."
+An important read... “is baby getting in enough milk."